 If an exhibitor is giving out free food (city permit required for non-packaged items), they must make every effort to keep their exhibit space perfectly clean.
 If an exhibitor anticipates generating a lot of refuse, they need to take their garbage away with them to their vehicle for proper disposal elsewhere.
 These exhibitors must bring a garbage receptacle and garbage bags if they think they'll need them.
 The event is allowed some refuse but not excessive amounts.

-Many exhibitors probably want to march in the parade and be an exhibitor as well.
-This is entirely possible and in fact encouraged.
+Many exhibitors will want to march in the parade and be an exhibitor as well.
+This is entirely possible and, in fact, encouraged.

-Once the exhibitor feels comfortable, he or she can make their way over to the start position of the of the parade (where 9th Ave. and Gansevoort St. intersect).
+Once the exhibitor feels comfortable, he or she can make their way over to the start position of the of the parade (where 9th Ave. and Gansevoort St. intersect at 40 Gansevoort Street).
+Please note, this is approximately a 30 minute walk from Union Square Station.

 WEST OF PARK